 Hezbollah makes no secret of receiving extensive financial backing from Iran.
-Estimates of Iranian annual funding range from \$100 to \$200 million per year in cash outlays alone, according to the US intelligence community, to \$800 million according to a former Israel Defense Forces (IDF) chief of staff.
+Estimates of Iranian annual funding range from \$100 to \$200 million per year in cash outlays alone, according to the U.S. intelligence community.
+However, total financial support is closer to \$800 million per year, according to a former Israel Defense Forces (IDF) chief of staff.